Paddington Railway Station (meet by the main ticket office - it's near Platforms 1 & 2) | Map

 In sum: it's fun; it's fascinating; it's efficient; it's relaxed (Richard's the perfect host – he takes the worry out of it).
 It just works.
 It'll be one of the best – one of the most memorable – days of your life.
 Memories make us rich.

-The Cotswolds in Spring.
+The Cotswolds.
 You have to catch this one when you can.
-We go there on the following Sundays: June 4, June 18, July 2, July 16, July 30, August 13, August 27, September 10 and September 24.
-The meeting time for the Sunday trips is 9 am.
+We go there on Sunday, September 24.
+The meeting time for the Sunday trip is 9 am.

 We also go there on Saturday, October 14 and Saturday, October 28.
 The meeting time for the Saturday trips is 8.45 am.